romangauchi/dotfiles/README.md

 Operations:
-  -S, --sync            synchronize dotfiles to the HOME directory -U, --upload          upload dotfiles from the HOME directory
+  -S, --sync            synchronize dotfiles to the HOME directory -A, --archive         save your current dotfiles in an archive -U, --upload          upload dotfiles from the HOME directory

 Options:
       --home[=]<dir>    give another home destination directory
                         (default: <your-home-dir>)
-  -n, --dry-run         display status of new/updated/conflicting files -f, --force           overwrites files without asking -h, --help            display this help and exit
+      --output[=]<file> give another archive name to save your dotfiles (default: <dotfiles-hostname-date>) -n, --dry-run         display status of new/updated/conflicting files -f, --force           overwrites files without asking -h, --help            display this help and exit